ahmedalsanadi/react-lib/README.md

 ## 🚀 Overview

-`ahmeds-react-component-lib` is a modern, lightweight React component library designed to provide reusable and customizable UI components for your web applications.
+`ahmeds-react-lib` is a modern, lightweight React component library designed to provide reusable and customizable UI components for your web applications.

 ## ✨ Features